chiangs/chiangs/README.md

 Please do have a look around and consider contributing to my open source projects and project structure templates.

-## Contact

 I'm interested in all things web and the intersection of technology and design.
 I am highly curious about designing _for_ technology and designing _with_ technology.
+Meeting the challenge of building a process that enhances the quality and depth of collaboration between design and development is what I want to make my mark on.

 Usually I find myself in teams